SlicerDMRI/whitematteranalysis/README.md

       pip install git+https://github.com/SlicerDMRI/whitematteranalysis.git

-  (Note: On MacOS, to able to use pip, X-code needs to be installed using `xcode-select --install`.)
+  (Note: On macOS, to be able to use pip, X-code needs to be installed using `xcode-select --install`.)

 Run `wm_quality_control_tractography.py --help` to test if the installation is successful.